 Thirdly, objective, semi-automated, and standardized assessment of retinal images is now possible using computer-assisted analysis programs.
-As illustrated by this protocol, the computer-assisted analysis programs can automatically trace the retinal vasculature captured by the fundus photograph and, based on the tracing results, measure a spectrum of retinal vascular parameters, such as vessel calibers, tortuosity, fractal dimensions, and branching angle.
-During the measurement process, the graders are only required to verify the results of auto-tracing and, if necessary, adjust incorrect vessel tracings manually.
+As illustrated by this protocol, the computer-assisted analysis programs can automatically trace the retinal vasculature captured by the fundus photography and, based on the tracing results, measure a spectrum of retinal vascular parameters, such as vessel calibers, tortuosities, fractal dimensions, and branching angles.
+During the tracing process, the graders are only required to verify the accuracy of vessel tracings and, if necessary, adjust incorrect vessel tracings manually.
 Previous studies have reported that intragrader and intergrader reliability were moderate to high49.
-Similarly, the OCT built-in analysis program can also automatically measure parameters of retinal neuronal structure and compare the results with the normative database, which is not race specific and consists of RNFL measurements of 328 healthy individuals from 5 different ethnic groups98.
-This feature of retinal imaging helps to improve measurement efficiency and consistency by reducing the amount of work required from each grader.
+Similarly, the OCT built-in analysis algorithms can also automatically measure parameters of RNFL and GC-IPL thicknesses, and compare the results with the normative age-matched databases98.
+The semi-automatic nature of retinal imaging helps to improve measurement efficiency and consistency by reducing the amount of work required from each grader.
+Graders can also rapidly master the skills of measuring and interpreting retinal parameters, without learning too much advanced ophthalmological or neurological knowledge.
+Hence, retinal imaging can be easily applied in a populational setting.

-Lastly, retinal imaging technologies can now image the retina at resolutions of several microns, which is at least an order of magnitude than can be achieved with conventional brain imaging techniques.
-For instance, the spectral domain-OCT can now image the retina in three-dimensional volume at a high scan speed, high axial resolution and a high degree of reproducibility99–105.
-This allows direct visualization and quantification of subtle changes in the retina.
+Lastly, retinal imaging technologies can now image the retina at resolution of several microns, which is at least an order of magnitude than that can be achieved with conventional neuroimaging techniques.
+For instance, the spectral domain-OCT can now image the retina in three-dimensional volume with a high axial resolution (e.g. several microns) and a high degree of reproducibility99–105.
+This allows direct visualization and quantification of subtle changes in the retina including the RGC axons, the ocular extension of the CNS.
+The associations between dementia and microvascular changes can also be directly assessed by measuring retinal vascular parameters.

-Taken together, retinal imaging can collect unique information on the cerebral vasculature and neuronal structure that is distinct from current brain imaging techniques, suggesting that retinal imaging may provide a complementary approach to study the pathophysiology of dementia 9,35,58,68,106–108.
+Taken together, retinal imaging can collect unique information on the cerebral vasculature and neuronal structure that is distinct from current brain imaging techniques, suggesting that retinal imaging may provide a complementary approach to study the pathology of dementia 9,35,58,68,106–108.

-Limitations of the Method: Retinal imaging is an increasingly popular method to visualize and quantify the microvasculature and neuronal structure in the retina8,109.
-However, users of this protocol should be aware of its potential limitations for critical interpretation of the results.
+Limitations of the Method: Retinal imaging is an increasingly popular method to visualize and quantify microvasculature and neuronal structure in the retina8,109.
+However, readers of this protocol should be aware of its potential limitations in order to interpret the results critically.

-First, the quality of ocular fundus photographs and OCT images are affected by a range of ocular factors.
-For instance, variations in refractive error and axial length may affect the magnification and apparent dimensions of retinal vascular caliber and structures110.
+First, the quality of fundus photographs and OCT images can be affected by a range of ocular factors.
+For instance, variations in refractive error and axial length may affect the magnification and therefore the apparent dimensions of retinal vascular caliber 110.
 Differences in retinal pigmentation, presence of media opacities, photographic technique, camera type (e.g., mydriatic, non-mydriatic, hand-held), and image quality (e.g., brightness, focus, and contrast) may also introduce additional sources of variation and affect measurements111–116.
-In addition, motion artefacts may be common in an old subject if the image acquisition process is prolonged.
+In addition, motion artefacts may be common in old-aged subjects if the image acquisition is prolonged.

 Second, the retinal vascular and neuronal architecture can be affected by many systemic and local pathological processes, and thus some retinal manifestations are not specific to a particular disease.
-For instance, retinal arteriolar narrowing has been correlated to systemic peripheral vasoconstriction and hypertension, while retinal venular widening has been correlated to endothelial dysfunction, inflammation, and microvascular hypoxia117, and diseases such as cardiovascular disease118 and diabetic retinopathy119.
+For instance, retinal arteriolar narrowing has been correlated to systemic peripheral vasoconstriction and hypertension, while retinal venular widening has been correlated to endothelial dysfunction, inflammation, microvascular hypoxia117, and diseases such as cardiovascular disease118 and diabetic retinopathy119.
 RNFL thinning is also observed in other neurodegenerative diseases, including glaucoma, Parkinson’s Disease, and multiple sclerosis10.
-It is also noteworthy that age-related reduction in RGCs and RGC axons may occur in the normal retina99,120.
-These factors limit the potential of retinal imaging as a screening tool.
+It is also noteworthy that age-related reduction in RGCs and their axons can also occur without dementia 99,120.